Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 </br>

-A short drive off the ferry and we'd made it to the Preikestolen base camp, but we weren't planning on staying here.
+A short drive off the ferry and we'd made it to the Preikestolen base camp, where parking will cost you **250nok**, but we weren't planning on staying here.
 We wanted a unique and more difficult experience.
 I mean, we brought this camping gear for a reason.
 A couple hours before sunset, after some failed fishing attempts in the lake nearby, we headed up the path in search of a place to settle in for the night.
 Nestled between 2 small ponds a little more than halfway up the path, we found the perfect spot, suggested by another camper we stumbled into while doing our own searching.

 </div>